 In today’s tech world it would be easy to discount Sam Walton: Made in America as yesterday’s success story.

-Instead, it’s jam-packed of mindsets of success.
+Instead, it’s jam-packed with mindsets of success.
 It might be one of the biographies in which I’ve learned the most so far.

 Sam Walton: Made in America was such a great read.